 Most often people will ask: What if I have no soap and I can’t find any soap plants?
 What then?
 Since this might happen when resources are scarce, you can just wash your laundry with water and scrub them with a rock.
 You will need to agitate the clothes and squeeze each item until the water gets dirty.
 If your clothes have stains, you can use small stones to remove those stains.
 Look for smooth stones with a surface that feels like fine pumice.
-Once you find the perfect stone, use it to gently rub out the stains in your clothes.
+Once you find the perfect stone, use it to rub out the stains in your clothes gently.
 You need to pay attention because if you rub too hard, you will ruin the fabric.
 Although this method works, don’t expect your clothes to be as clean as if they were washed at the local Laundromat.

 While the clothes are still wet, find a sunny spot and hand the clothes on a line with the stain exposed to the sun.
-This should do the trick and it’s a temporary solution till you get your hand on some soap.
+This should do the trick, and it’s a temporary solution till you get your hand on some soap.

 Location, Location, Location.

 If you are preparedness minded, you should learn to live better with less.
 Instead of figuring out how to clean difficult stains from different fibers, buy clothes that are easy to clean.
 You can opt for wearability and practicality, but you should also keep in mind how difficult would be to wash those clothes by hand.
-Doing laundry in an austere environment was a very natural thing to do a few decades ago and some people still do it today.
+Doing laundry in an austere environment was a very natural thing to do a few decades ago, and some people still do it today.
 The homeless and low-income people often wash their clothes by hand just to save a buck.
-Doing laundry may not look like something to worry about, but this practical survival skill is not just for those down on their luck.
+Doing laundry may not look like something to worry about, but this practical survival skill is not only for those down on their luck.

 Other Useful Resources: